Internet privacy: Levels of privacy

 Internet and digital privacy are viewed differently from traditional expectations of privacy.
 Internet privacy is primarily concerned with protecting user information.
 Law Professor Jerry Kang explains that the term privacy expresses space, decision, and information.
 In terms of space, individuals have an expectation that their physical spaces (e.g. homes, cars) not be intruded.
-Information privacy is in regards to the collection of user information from a variety of sources.
+Information privacy is in regard to the collection of user information from a variety of sources.

 In the United States, the 1997 Information Infrastructure Task Force (IITF) created under President Clinton defined information privacy as "an individual's claim to control the terms under which personal information — information identifiable to the individual — is acquired, disclosed, and used."
-At the end of the 1990s, with the rise of the internet, it became clear that governments, companies, and other organizations would need to abide by new rules to protect individuals' privacy.
-With the rise of the internet and mobile networks internet privacy is a daily concern for users.
+At the end of the 1990s, with the rise of the Internet, it became clear that governments, companies, and other organizations would need to abide by new rules to protect individuals' privacy.
+With the rise of the Internet and mobile networks, Internet privacy is a daily concern for users.

-People with only a casual concern for Internet privacy need not achieve total anonymity.
+People with only a casual concern for Internet privacy do not need to achieve total anonymity.
 Internet users may protect their privacy through controlled disclosure of personal information.
 The revelation of IP addresses, non-personally-identifiable profiling, and similar information might become acceptable trade-offs for the convenience that users could otherwise lose using the workarounds needed to suppress such details rigorously.
 On the other hand, some people desire much stronger privacy.
-In that case, they may try to achieve Internet anonymity to ensure privacy — use of the Internet without giving any third parties the ability to link the Internet activities to personally-identifiable information of the Internet user.
-In order to keep their information private, people need to be careful with what they submit to and look at online.
-When filling out forms and buying merchandise, information is tracked and because it was not private, some companies send Internet users spam and advertising on similar products.
+In that case, they may try to achieve Internet anonymity to ensure privacy — use of the Internet without giving any third parties the ability to link Internet activities to personally-identifiable information of the Internet user.
+In order to keep their information private, people need to be careful with what they submit and look at online.
+When filling out forms and buying merchandise, information is tracked and because it is not private, some companies send Internet users spam and advertising on similar products.